 ● establishing a powerful vehicle in this lower order domain: LS’s with the same composition family share the same- or no more than two different structures-types.

 ● showing that our division of LS’s in (sub)families(= in structure types) is a subdivsion of the isotopy classification.

-The decomposition of a LS in Latin patterns, the very slow rise of Latin pattern numbers with n, the low numbers of independent structure types within same-order sets: 5 and 18 for order 4 and 5, and the subdivision of the isotopy classes in structure type families would seem novel contributions to the knowledge of Latin squares.
+The decomposition of a LS in Latin patterns, the very slow rise of Latin pattern numbers with n, the low numbers of independent structure types within same-order sets: 5 and 18 for order 4 and 5, the subdivision of the isotopy classes in structure type families, showing the analogy of the structure types of a full fixed-order set with the habitus of a crystal, relating p-colour symmetry with order n Latin squares, would seem novel contributions to the knowledge of Latin squares.
 Our geometric analyses correlate well with often quoted examples of orthogonality.
 The same holds for obtaining the numbers of LS’s in reduced form (par.
 3.3) and for the correlation of short range order and structure type.

 The approach for obtaining most results could be termed semi empirical; many of them could well have been obtained faster in a more analytic manner.
 But then the article would have been fairly incomprehensible for non-combinatorial readers

 The approaches offered in this paper are extensible to Latin squares of larger magnitude, given appropriate computational means.
 Identifying LS’s as combinations of Latin patterns, and placing them in composition families, is a straightforward means to ”format” the immense populations of higher order Latin squares, at the same time eliminating what is not really relevant: multiplication by permutation, different orientation and – boundaries, thus establishing their true geometric diversity.